mitch344/Pixel-Guide/README.md

 2. Locate the appropriate Factory Image for your specific Pixel device by matching the Build Number in Settings -> About Phone with the Version number on the website.
 Click on the "Link" button to download the ZIP file.

 Optional:
-If you want to check if the zip data is not corrupt use my tool to computer the SHA256 Hash and match it to the one provided by google. https://github.com/MitchellKopczyk/Hasher
+If you want to check if the zip data is not corrupt use my tool to compute the SHA256 Hash and match it to the one provided by google. https://github.com/MitchellKopczyk/Hasher